-- 1. Take HONS 398 Research Pro-Seminar (Fall or Spring of Sophomore or Junior Year). - 2.
+- 1. Take HONS 398 Research Pro-Seminar (Fall or Spring of Sophomore Year). - 2.
 Connect with a faculty member (primary advisor) who will oversee the research/creative activity. - 3.
 Register for HONS 497 Senior Honors Project a minimum of 2 credits.
 This registration can be completed online.
-Simply look for your research mentor's specific section and CRN number under the HONS 497 online course listing.
-As part of the online registration for HONS 497, you should be prompted to enter an 18-character thesis topic description.
-If you do not see your mentor listed, contact the Honors Office immediately and a section will be created.
-Do not enter a random CRN if one for your advisor is not listed. - 4.
+See supplemental instructions for registration below. - 4.
 In many cases Honors Thesis research continues over the course of multiple semesters.
 In order more precisely to monitor ongoing Honors Thesis work the Honors Council recommends that students register for HONS 497 as "0" credits during any semester when research activity occurs.
 The 0-credit HONS 497 registration does NOT replace the required 2 credits of HONS 497 but rather helps the university track how long faculty members mentor undergraduate research.
 In addition, it can be a no-cost way for students to indicate on their transcripts just how long they worked on research investigations.
 As soon as you've decided upon a topic and a research mentor, please start registering for HONS 497 at 0 credits each semester.
-To register for HONS 497 as 0 credits, follow the procedure described above in item #3 but enter a "0" under credits.
-Students will NOT be allowed to petition that their 0-credit HONS 497 enrollment substitute for the required 2-credit HONS 497 registration (where the grade for the research quality and written thesis must be recorded). - 5.
+Students will NOT be allowed to petition that their 0-credit HONS 497 enrollment substitute for the required 2-credit HONS 497 registration (where the grade for the research quality and written thesis must be recorded).
+See supplemental instructions for registration below. - 5.
 If your research will involve human subjects, you must immediately begin drafting your Institutional Review Board document (IRB Application) under the supervision of your research mentor.
 Honors Council will expect that you have submitted the IRB Application even if you have not yet received approval at the time of your defense. - 6.
-Prepare a proposal with the help of a primary research mentor. - 7.
+Prepare an Honors Thesis proposal with the help of a primary research mentor. - 7.
 Obtain approval of the proposal from the Honors Council.
-Sign up for a proposal time in the Honors Office or via e-mail to the Honors Director.
+Sign up for a proposal time from the google link provided by the Honors Office.
 The student must make sure that his/her advisor can attend.
 Seniors must propose by November of senior year. - 8.
 Complete the Senior Honors Thesis no later than the final semester of senior year. - 9.
 Present the project as a poster at the Honors Scholars & Undergraduate Research Poster Symposium no later than March of the senior year. - 10.
-Submit the final paper two weeks prior to the Thesis Symposium with the signatures of the primary and/or secondary advisors. - 11.
+Submit two weeks prior to the Thesis Symposium with the signatures of the primary and/or secondary advisors.
+Digital copies are preferred as one file only..
+If a hard copy is submitted, it must be single-sided. - 11.
 Present the project orally to an interdisciplinary audience at the Honors Thesis Symposium (April of senior year).